gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/permissions-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        Users must have '<b><i>View Development Tools</i></b>' permission in order to view commit information on the issue page.
+        Users must have the <b>View Development Tools</b> permission to view commit information on issue pages.
-        <p style='margin-bottom:-10px'>Administrators must grant themselves the '<b><i>View Development Tools</i></b>' permission in order to view commit information on the issue pages.</p>
+        <p style='margin-bottom:-10px'>Administrators must also grant themselves this permission to view commit information.</p>
     </div>
     </div>
 </div>

-The user needs to be in the developers group to view code diffs when default permission scheme is used.
+Users must belong to the developers group to view code diffs when using the default permission scheme.

 ![](/wp-content/uploads/gij-gitcloud-jira-view-dev-tools-project-acl.png)

-Consider the following criteria when setting permissions:
+When setting permissions, keep the following in mind:

-*   Permission name may be different depending on your version of Jira.
+- Permission names may differ depending on your Jira version.

-*   Project permissions are configured on the project administration page.
+- Configure project permissions on the project administration page.
 Different projects may have different permissions.

-*   Default permission scheme grants access to add-on to all members of _**administrators**_ and _**developers**_ groups.
+- The default permission scheme grants access to the app for all members of the **administrators** and **developers** groups.
 No additional configuration is required in this case.

+<p>&nbsp;</p>

+<p style="text-align: center; margin: 0; padding: 0;"><kbd>Last updated: December 2025</kbd></p>